flatironinstitute/kbucket/README.md

 Connected to parent hub: https://kbucket.flatironinstitute.org
 ```

-Many of the fields are the same, but there are a couple of new options:
+Many of the configuration fields are the same as for kbucket-share, but there are a couple of new options:

 **Listen port.** This is the port to listen on.
 For simplicity, if this port number ends with the digits 443 (e.g., 10443) then it will use the https protocol (finding the certificates in the kbucket/src/encryption directory).
 Otherwise it will listen using http.

 **Listen URL.** By default this will be `http://localhost:[listen_port]`, but if you want this hub to be accessible to the wider network, you should put in a domain name.
 While you could use an ip address, it is better to obtain a domain name for a hub that is made available via https to the wider internet.

 As mentioned above, each kb-hub can be connected to a parent hub.
-If you choose not to connect to a parent, then your local KBucket network will still function, but since it is not connected to the larger network, your colleages at remote locations may not be able to access your content.
+If you choose not to connect to a parent, then your local KBucket network will still function, but your colleages at remote locations may not be able to access your content.
 Therefore, it's usually a good idea to point your hub to a hub that is already part of the network.

 That's it!
 Now your hub is listening for incoming websocket connections from kb-shares or other kb-hubs.
 So configure your shares to point to your hub's listen URL and start sharing files.